San279/camera-tft-esp32/README.md

 # Esp32 camera feed to TFT
-This project was indended to provide simple guide to display Esp32 camera feed to ST7789 driver or any TFT screens in Arduino IDE.
-Follow few steps down below and you're good to go.
+This project was indended to provide an insight to displaying Esp32 camera feed to ST7789 driver or any TFT screens using Arduino IDE.
+The Hardware that was used were provided by [Wireless Solution Asia](https://wirelesssolution.asia/) Follow few steps below and you're good to go.
 For more information please visit [Bodmer / TFT_eSPI](https://github.com/Bodmer/TFT_eSPI/blob/master/README.md)
 ## What you'll need
 - [Arduino IDE](https://www.arduino.cc/en/software), preferably the latest ones, but older versions will still do the job.
 - ESP32-S3 is preferable but older version will do just fine.
 - ST7789 or any TFT screens <br/> <br/>
-- Here's the Pinout of the ESP32 Camera and ST7789 (TFT) tested for project. <br/> <br/>
+- Here's the Pinout of the AIoT Board with ESP32 Camera and ST7789 (TFT) used for this project. <br/> <br/>
 - ![alt_text](/images_for_readme/pinout.PNG)
  <br/> <br/>
 ## Project files descriptions